Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Perturbation ensembles

-As stated below (\ref{eq:PDFH:Entries}), $f_j(z)$ is assumed to be a probability distribution with vanishing mean even when $j=0$, i.e., $\av{V^0_{nn}}$ is assumed to vanish.
-As discussed in more detail in Sec.~\ref{s13}, this assumption is usually expected to be fulfilled at least in very good approximation, but in principle there still could be exceptional cases.
-On the other hand, our subsequent calculations could also be readily generalized to cases with non-vanishing $\av{V^0_{nn}}$.
-Only to avoid further complications in the notation and calculations, we disregard such a more general setup in the following.
-Finally, and as already mentioned in Sec.~\mref{sec:RandomMatrixApproach}, we also may recall that the statistics of the diagonal elements $V^0_{nn}$ is well-known to be of minor relevance \cite{rei19,fyo96a}.

-Our next remark is that (\ref{eq:VarV}) can be readily recovered from (\ref{eq:PDFH:Entries'}) and (\ref{eq:PDFH:Entries}).
-Furthermore, the possibility of so-called sparse random matrices \cite{bor16,bro81,fyo96,fla97} is admitted via the term $p_j\,\delta(v)$ in (\ref{eq:PDFH:Entries}), which quantifies the fraction of strictly vanishing matrix elements $V^0_{mn}$.
+Note that from (\ref{eq:PDFH:Entries'}), (\ref{eq:PDFH:Entries}), and the properties of $f_j(z)$ one readily recovers the relations \eqref{eq:MeanVarV} for the first two moments.
+[This is one main reason behind the somewhat involved structure of (\ref{eq:PDFH:Entries}).]
+While the first two moments~\eqref{eq:MeanVarV} are thus directly built into the formal definition of the probability distributions (\ref{eq:PDFH:Entries'}) and (\ref{eq:PDFH:Entries}), all their remaining statistical properties are still very general.

+In particular, the possibility of sparse matrices is accounted for by the $\delta$-peak in~\eqref{eq:PDFH:Entries}.
 In most cases, one actually expects that the diagonal elements are non-sparse, i.e., $p_0=0$, and that all off-diagonal elements exhibit (approximately) the same sparsity, i.e., $p_j=p_1$ for all $j\geq 1$.

-The most important example, on which we mostly focused in the main paper, is recovered for $F(n)=1$ for all $n>0$.
-Further relevant examples, namely so-called banded random matrices \cite{deu91,fei89,wig55,fyo96,gen12}, correspond to the case when $F(n)$ tends to zero for large $n$.
-As in Sec.~\mref{sec:Extensions}, we will consider two quantifiers $B$ and $B'$ of the bandwidth, where $B$ is such that $F(n)$ stays close to unity up to $n\simeq B$ and then notably decreases with $n$, whereas

-Note that $B'$ is larger than (or at least comparable to) $B$ and may be infinite in some cases.
-We also remark that a banded matrix may at the same time be sparse.
+In this context, we also recall the definition of the effective bandwidth